davidmalcolm/sarif-examples/valid/2.1.0/gcc/README.rst

                  |      |   (6) ...whilst waiting for lock a in thread 2 (acquired by thread 1 at (2))
                  |

+* bad-pragma.c.sarif:

+  Example of GCC 15 output from its sarif-output DejaGnu testsuite.

 * error-with-note.sarif:

   Hand-written example of GCC SARIF output for an ``error`` followed by a ``note``, with the latter represented via an element of ``relatedLocations`` with a ``message``.

+* include-chain-{1,2}.c.sarif

+  Examples of GCC 15 output from its sarif-output DejaGnu testsuite showing chains of ``include`` (both in a result, and in a codeFlow).

+* missing-semicolon.c.sarif

+  Example of GCC 15 output from its sarif-output DejaGnu testsuite.

+* no-diagnostics.c.sarif

+  Example of GCC 15 output from its sarif-output DejaGnu testsuite.

+* werror.c.sarif

+  Example of GCC 15 output from its sarif-output DejaGnu testsuite where ``-Werror=unused-variable`` was used to promote a warning to an error.